Cortex-Command-Center/deploy-tool/README.md

 If one is missing that step will be skipped.
 If both are missing the tool will complain.

+You also require two separate programs installed:
+- zip
+- appimage-builder

+They are used by c4-deploy-tool.

 After those are in, and you ensure you set `deploy_option.ini`'s `datapath` to where your c4 data dir is, along with setting version to what you want, just run `c4-deployment-tool`.